Benderx2/athena_bot/README.md

 =============

 Athena is a small IRC bot generally designed to be utilitarian features.
-It's main purpose is to interpret various esoteric languages (current implementation includes brainf**k, unefunge, and underload).
-However it supports additional features such as expression evaluator; character counter; time display; decimal, binary, hexadecimal interconverter, a language translator and an XKCD browser!
+It's main purpose is to interpret various esoteric languages (current implementation includes brainf**k, deadfish, unefunge, and underload).
+ However it supports additional features such as expression evaluator; character counter; time display; decimal, binary, hexadecimal interconverter, a language translator and an XKCD browser, and brainfuck text generator!

 It only requires the 'pytz' library, which can be fetched (on Ubuntu/Debian) using: